Introduction

 Design and Build Quality

-Each speaker houses a 2.75-inch Kevlar woofer and a 0.75-inch silk dome tweeter.
-The cabinets are made of MDF (Medium Density Fiberboard), which is known for its acoustic properties.
-The build quality is excellent, with attention to detail evident in the design and construction.
+The pairing of each speaker consists of a 2.75-inch Kevlar woofer and a 0.75-inch silk dome tweeter.
+The necessary cabinets are built of MDF (Medium Density Fiberboard) which is the material praised for its superior acoustic properties.
+The quality of the build is pristine with the little things and details being the points around which the design and construction revolve.

 Connectivity Options